Chopinantonio/Modulo-07---Tarea-1/README.md

 ## Steps

-Firstly, let's show the bar chart vertically.
+Firstly, let's show the barchart vertically.
 We will use the following code fragment and we will change some things in order to achieve it:

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/CodeToChangeXY.png)